What to Do in Montmartre: A Beginner’s Guide to Paris’ Original Bohemian Neighborhood

 |Mom’Art Hotel $$||in front of Square Louise Michel||View Here|

 |Aparthotel Adagio Paris Montmartre $$||also in front of Square Louis Michele||View Here|

 |Plug Inn $||budget option near Abbesses metro station||View Here|

 And there you have it!
 A little guide on what to do in Montmartre for anyone who’s visiting for the first time.
 Anything I’m missing?
 I know I have a few things to add next time I visit!

-For more French travel, read these posts next:
+For more France travel, read these posts next:

 - Nice Travel Guide: Tips for this French Riviera City

 - 16 Splendid Things to Do in Strasbourg All Year Round

 - Visiting Colmar Feels Exactly Like Entering a Storybook

 - 13 Magical French Pharmacy Skincare Products You’ve Gotta Try